bueltge/addquicktag/readme.txt

 		return $page;
 	}

-See this Gist als example for add the Quicktags to the editor of comments: [Gist: 3076698](https://gist.github.com/3076698).
+See this Gist as an example for how to add the Quicktags to the editor of comments: [Gist: 3076698](https://gist.github.com/3076698).
-If you need the functionality, that the Quicktags of this plugin works on the Quickedit of comments as well, remove the `.example`-part of `addquicktag_quickedit_comment.php.example` filename.
-The file is a stand alone helper plugin for Add Quicktag and you'll need to activate this file (plugin) separately in 'Manage Plugins'.
+If you want the Quicktags of this plugin to work on the Quickedit of comments as well, remove the `.example`-part of `addquicktag_quickedit_comment.php.example` filename.
+The file is a stand alone helper plugin for Add Quicktag.
+You'll need to activate this file (plugin) separately in 'Manage Plugins'.

 = Hook for custom buttons =
 It is possible to add custom buttons to the editor, if the plugin is active.
-Is usefull to easier add buttons about the solution of this plugin.

-See the follow example to add buttons.
-The params inside the array is the same as in the settings of the plugin.
+The following example adds buttons.
+The params inside the array are the same as in the settings of the plugin.

 	if ( class_exists( 'Add_Quicktag' ) ) :
 	add_filter( 'addquicktag_buttons', 'my_addquicktag_buttons' );